NGSchoolEU/website/content/ngschool2022/_index.md

 ---

 Our flagship annual summer school is finally coming back!
-**NGSchool 2022: Machine Learning in Computational Biology** will be held in-person, from the **15th to 24th of September in Jabłonna, Poland**.
+<b>NGSchool 2022: Machine Learning in Computational Biology</b> will be held in-person, from the <b>15th to 24th of September in <a href="https://www.palacjablonna.pl/index.php" target="blank">Jabłonna palace</a> near Warsaw, Poland</b>.

 The topics we will cover during this year summer school include: